“Integrity is not a feeling; it is a result of a repeatable process.” – Paul Mindra

 Privacy is a policy; Sovereignty is a fact.

 - Sovereignty is what a government can legally seize regardless of those terms.
-In a forensic audit, we don’t look at what a company says they will do; we look at what they can be forced to do by the jurisdiction holding the hardware.
+In a forensic audit, don’t look at what a company says they will do; look at what they can be forced to do by the jurisdiction holding the hardware.

-3. Audit Check: Securing Your Digital Assets
+3. Audit Check: Securing Our Digital Assets

 Check A: The Residency Test